ido-pluto/semantic-release-npm-workspaces-monorepo/README.md

     },
     semanticReleaseBin: 'semantic-release',
     semanticReleaseBinArgs: [],
-    preConfiguredChangelog: true // use the changelog plugin with the default configuration }
+    preConfiguredChangelog: true, // use the changelog plugin with the default configuration
+    npmRelease: false
+}
 ```